Access to information is one of the key barriers faced by people with disabilities! Accessible…

 Accessible forms are easy for everyone to use irrespective of the disability.

-Some of the common errors that I have observed which make the forms confusing or inaccessible for an assistive technology user are:
+Common errors observed which make the forms confusing or inaccessible for an assistive technology users.

-- You might say no big deal.
-But as a visually impaired person, I often try to and more often than not, need to that the booking form implementing developing their products and solutions.
-So I must say Microsoft Bookings has surely got a lot done right. d I do have some suggestions which can help the experience be better for people with disabilities.
-Confusing at there is a date picker provided in the form which at times easy to access but when I activate the Next month button, it did not intimate me about the changing the month and also the information of currently which month I am on.
+- I must say Microsoft Bookings has surely got a lot done right.
+I do have some suggestions which can help the experience be better for people with disabilities.
+One thing that is confusing is the date picker provided in the form which at times is easy to access but when I activated the Next month button, it did not intimate me about the changing of the month.
+Also I was not provided the information of currently which month I am on.
 In simple way it didn’t inform me about the content that changed dynamically.

 - Ensure Heading level of the modal dialog box is effectively planned.
 Though it does have a heading, it is marked as a H3.

 Overall, I think, Microsoft Bookings is surely a tool that people who want an accessible solution to schedule or book meetings should use.
 If you want to try out Microsoft Booking, feel free to Schedule a Meeting with our team to discuss accessibility and try it out for yourself!